1982 Atlanta Braves season: Managerial turnover

 Cox would begin to rebuild the Braves from the front office, but the on-field losses continued to mount until Cox finally decided, on June 21, 1990, to return to uniform and the dugout as the team's manager.
 By 1991, the Braves would be National League champions.

 The regular season

 The first half of the season

-The Braves started very hot in 1982, winning their first 13 games (April 6 through April 21) of the season, a new major league record (since equaled by the Milwaukee Brewers in 1987).
+The Braves started very hot in 1982, winning their first 13 games (April 6 through April 21) of the season, a new major league record (since equaled by the Milwaukee Brewers in 1987 and by the Tampa Bay Rays in 2023).
 The wins came at the expense of San Diego Padres (two), Houston Astros (six) and Cincinnati Reds (five).
-The streak began with a 1 – 0 victory in San Diego in the season opener and came to an end when the Reds edged the Braves 2 – 1 in Atlanta in the Braves' 14th game.
+The streak began with a 1–0 victory in San Diego in the season opener and came to an end when the Reds edged the Braves 2–1 in Atlanta in the Braves' 14th game.